isaacs/github/CONTRIBUTING.md

-If you merely want to +1 an issue ([isaacs/github#9](https://github.com/isaacs/github/issues/9)) please also send an email to support@github.com to regsiter your interest.
+If you merely want to +1 an issue ([isaacs/github#9](https://github.com/isaacs/github/issues/9)) please also send an email to support@github.com to register your interest.
 Be sure to also include a link to the tracking issue that was filed.